-is a Banach $\ast$-algebra under pointwise operations. \end{prop} \begin{proof}[Sketch] The containment $BOC(\R)^{\iotimes(k+1)} \subseteq C(\R^{k+1}) \cap \ell^{\infty}(\R,\cB_{\R})^{\iotimes(k+1)}$ follows from the definitions and an application of the (standard) Dominated Convergence Theorem.
+\begin{proof}[Sketch of proof] The containment $BOC(\R)^{\iotimes(k+1)} \subseteq C(\R^{k+1}) \cap \ell^{\infty}(\R,\cB_{\R})^{\iotimes(k+1)}$ follows from the definitions and an application of the (standard) Dominated Convergence Theorem.
 The rest of the statement follows from the observation above that $BOC(\R)$ is a $\ast$-algebra and arguments similar to (but easier than) those in the proof of Proposition 4.1.4 in \cite{nikitopoulosMOI}. \end{proof}

 We now introduce the space of functions to which the main result of the following section applies.